Maximilianos/articles/articles/spying-stubbing.md

 });
 ```

-Though these are the basics of how you would use spies and
+These are the basics of how you would use spies and stubs
+in your tests.
+We have only scratched the surface of what
-stubs in your tests, libraries like Sinon give you a
+libraries like Sinon give you, but I believe this is a good

-[/aside]
+starting point to be able to understand the concept.

+[/Aside]

 Interestingly, though almost everyone in the room had been
 using spying and stubbing in the tests they were writing, a